rht-labs/lodestar-backend/scripts/README.md

 ```
 # usage
-./enagements.sh action omp-backend-hostname
+./enagements.sh action lodestar-backend-hostname
 ```

 The currently defined actions are:

-* `get` - returns all engagements from the requested omp-backend database
+* `get` - returns all engagements from the requested lodestar-backend database
 * `create` - creates an engagement using `data/create-engagement.json`
 * `update` - updates an engagement using `data/update-engagement.json`
 * `launch` - launches an engagement using `data/launch-engagement.json`